QubesOS/qubes-doc/user/templates/templates.md

 title: Templates
 ---

-In [How to Get Started](/doc/how-to-get-started/), we covered the distinction in Qubes OS between where you *install* your software and where you *run* your software.
+In [Getting Started](/doc/getting-started/), we covered the distinction in Qubes OS between where you *install* your software and where you *run* your software.
 Your software is installed in [templates](/doc/glossary/#template).
 Each template shares its root filesystem (i.e., all of its programs and system